MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/7-explore-entanglement-with-qsharp.md

    > [!NOTE]
    > There are two columns in the output, but for the moment you don't need to
    > worry about it since both columns will display the same content.
 This might
-   > not be true for some advanced applications of the QDK out of the scope of
+   > not be true for some advanced applications of the QDK that are out of the scope of
    > this module.

    In the previous example, the program only contains one operation.
 It says